jazzband/django-analytical/docs/index.rst

 If your want to integrating an analytics service into a Django project, you need to add Javascript tracking code to the project templates.
-Unfortunately, every services has its own specific installation instructions.
-Furthermore, you need to specify your unique identifiers which would end up in templates.
-This application hides the details of the different analytics services behind a generic interface.
-It is designed to make the common case easy while allowing advanced users to customize tracking.
+Of course, every service has its own specific installation instructions.

-The application provides four generic template tags that are added to the top and bottom of the head and body section of the base template.
+Furthermore, you need to include your unique identifiers, which then end up in the templates.
+This application hides the details of the different analytics services behind a generic interface, and keeps personal information and configuration out of the templates.
+Its goal is to make basic usage set-up very simple, while allowing advanced users to customize tracking.
+Each service is set-up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.

-Configured services will be enabled automatically by adding Javascript code at these locations.
-The installation will follow the recommendations from the analytics services, using an asynchronous version of the code if possible.
-See :doc:`services/index` for detailed information about each individual analytics service.
+To get a feel of how django-analytics works, first check out the :doc:`tutorial`.

 Contents